Nick220505/breathecoherence/README.md

 - 🛡️ **Authentication**: Secure, session-based authentication using NextAuth.js v5.
 - 🔒 **Data Protection**: Environment variables used for all sensitive keys and secrets.
 - 💳 **Secure Payments**: PCI-compliant payment processing with Stripe and PayPal.
-- 🔐 **Database**: SSL-enabled connections to the PostgreSQL database.
+- 🔐 **Database**: SSL-enabled connections to the CockroachDB database.
 - 🛠️ **API**: Protection against common vulnerabilities.

 ## 🛠️ Troubleshooting